Frequently asked questions

 Can I refund or exchange my tickets?

-We are pleased to confirm that tickets purchased for any performance of The Prince of Egypt before 31 December 2020, may be exchanged up to 48 hours prior to the performance and subject to availability.
+We are pleased to confirm that tickets for any performance of A Christmas Carol, or any tickets purchased for The Prince of Egypt before 31 December 2020, may be exchanged up to 48 hours prior to the performance and subject to availability.

 In the unfortunate event of a performance being cancelled, all customers will be contacted in advance and offered a free exchange, credit note, or refund.

-To exchange tickets booked via The Prince of Egypt website, or Nederlander Theatres, or in person at the theatre Box Office, please email [email protected] including your booking reference and alternative dates.
+To exchange tickets booked via Nederlander Theatres or The Prince of Egypt websites, or in person at the theatre Box Office, please email [email protected] including your booking reference and alternative dates.
 For bookings made via other partners, please contact your original point of sale.

 Please click here to refer to our terms and conditions.